 - Even if you have a payment plan, the Department may take other steps to collect your debt, including taking your state or federal tax refund.

-- Interest will continue to accrue on your tax debt until the amount is paid in full.
+- Penalty and interest will continue to accrue on your tax debt until the amount is paid in full.